 C or better must be earned in each course and cannot be taken on the S/U basis.

+ADDITIONAL REQUIREMENTS

-ADDITIONAL REQUIREMENTS A minimum of 21 hours of MUSA/MUST courses in residence at Winthrop University A minimum cumulative GPA of 2.0 is required for all courses taken at Winthrop.
+A minimum of 21 hours of MUSA/MUST courses in residence at Winthrop University A minimum cumulative GPA of 2.0 is required for all courses taken at Winthrop.

-Bachelor of Music in Performance with a Concentration in Composition
+Bachelor of Music in Composition